gp2Scale: A Class of Compactly Supported Non-Stationary Kernels and Distributed Computing for Exact Gaussian Processes on 10 Million Data Points: Experiments and Results

 \section{Experiments and Results}

-In what follows, we compare the approximation performance of \emph{gp2Scale} to state-of-the-art implementations of SVGP, VNNGP, SKI, and the Vecchia approximation.
+In what follows, we compare the approximation performance of \emph{gp2Scale} to state-of-the-art community-accepted implementations of SVGP, VNNGP, SKI, and the Vecchia approximation.
+We acknowledge that extensions of some of these methods exist and might lead to slightly better performance.
+However, these same advances often create additional degrees of freedom, requiring us to make choices that affect the validity and generalizability of our tests.
 Since we are comparing an exact GP with approximations, the needed computing resources are vastly different, and comparing computing times and needed architecture is therefore meaningless.
 However, we report computational details in the Appendix for the benefit of the reader and future users. \emph{gp2Scale} is implemented and available to users as part of the open-source \anonymized{\emph{gpCAM}} Python package (\anonymized{\url{https://gpcam.lbl.gov/}}).
-We report the performance scores as means and standard deviations of ten independent runs for all computational experiments except for the final production run on ten million data points due to computational constraints.
+We report the performance scores as means and standard deviations across 10 independent runs for all computational experiments, except for the final production run on 10 million data points, which was limited by computational constraints.
 We present the \emph{RMSE} and the \emph{CRPS} for the evaluation of prediction and uncertainty quantification abilities of the proposed algorithm.
 The results of the best-performing code are highlighted in bold.
-All run scripts, training, and test data can be found in the shared repository (shared at time of publication).
+All run scripts, training, and test data can be found in the shared repository (see Reproducibility statement).